 This summary highlights information contained elsewhere in this prospectus supplement and the accompanying base prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should read the entire prospectus supplement, the accompanying base prospectus and the documents incorporated by reference for a more complete understanding of this offering of common units.
-Please read "Risk Factors" beginning on page S-8 of this prospectus supplement, page 3 of the accompanying base prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2006 as well as in our subsequent quarterly reports on Form 10-Q, for information regarding risks you should consider before investing in our common units.
+Please read "Risk Factors" beginning on page S-10 of this prospectus supplement, page 3 of the accompanying base prospectus and in our Annual Report on Form 10-K for the year ended December 31, 2007 for information regarding risks you should consider before investing in our common units.
 Unless the context otherwise indicates, the information included in this prospectus supplement assumes that the underwriters do not exercise their option to purchase additional common units.